gadhagod/Hyrule-Compendium-API/docs/README.md

 <hr>

 ## Concept
 The Hyrule compendium is an encyclopedia of all in-game interactive items.
 With this brilliant API, you can access this data from code and embed it into your own application.
-See the [compendium directory](compendium) of this repository to see all entries in the compendium.
-385 entries and 5 categories of entries are in the compendium.
+385 entries and 5 categories of entries make up the compendium.

 You can see a specific item, all items in a category, or all data in our database.
 Here is an example request and response, retrieving data on the silver lynel: